 The fuses have two wires, both red.

-The front has these things going on: ignition key, USB power outlet, controls and lights.
+The front has these things going on: ignition key, USB power outlet, controls, lights and the front wheel.

 The ignition key has some wires sticking out of it, likely going into the ESC.
 It also has a Bowden cable going to the lock under the seat.